m-bartos/42_CPP00-09/README.md

   - pointers, references in C++

 * ex03 - Unnecessary violence
-  - The goal of this exercise is to be able assign the object of one class to the object of another class.
+  - The goal of this exercise is to be able to assign the object of one class to the object of another class.
   - pointers, references in C++

 * ex04 - Sed is for losers
   - Create a program that takes three parameters in the following order: a filename and two strings, s1 and s2.
-It will open the file <filename> and copies its content into a new file <filename>.replace, replacing every occurrence of s1 with s2.
+It will open the file <filename> and copy its content into a new file <filename>.replace, replacing every occurrence of s1 with s2.
   - file and string manipulation (open, is_open, close, insert, erase, etc.), getline(), argc, argv, std::err

 * ex05 - Harl 2.0